daoodaba975/inspiration.app/README.md

-# inspiration_app
+# Inspiration App

 A new Inspiration App Flutter project.

-design view Code by afgprogrammer.

 ## Getting Started

 This project is a starting point for a Flutter application.
-I Just implement that include in afgprogrammer video on his youtube channel for my practice.

-Big Thank's to afgprogrammer who make a video that i use for my practice.

 Here is some UI View.